Wood stork: Conservation status

 Globally, the wood stork is considered least concern by the International Union for Conservation of Nature due to its large range.
-In the United States, this bird is considered to be threatened.
-This is a recovery from its former status as endangered, which it held from 1984 to 2014 because of a decline in its population caused by habitat loss and drought.
-Similarly, in the state of Santa Catarina, Brazil, its decline seems to have been reversed: after an absence between the late 1960s and the mid-1990s, the species is now again regularly encountered there, in particular in the Tubarão River region.
-It is likely that the Paraná River region's wetlands served as a stronghold of the species, from where it is now re-colonizing some of its former haunts.
+In the United States, this bird is considered to be threatened, a recovery from its former status as endangered, which it held from 1984 to 2014 because of a decline in its population caused by habitat loss and drought.
+Similarly, in the state of Santa Catarina, Brazil, its decline seems to have been reversed; after an absence between the late 1960s and the mid-1990s, the species is now again regularly encountered there, in particular in the Tubarão River region.
+The Paraná River region's wetlands likely served as a stronghold of the species, from where it is now recolonizing some of its former habitats.

 Threats

-Hunting and egg-collecting by humans has been implicated as a factor in the decline of South American wood storks.
+Hunting and egg collecting by humans has been implicated as a factor in the decline of South American wood storks.
 Humans also cause nest failures through ecotourism; disturbance by tourists can have an effect on nesting success, with a study finding that nests that had boats passing by them within about 20 m had an average of 0.1 chicks fledging, compared to the normal rate for that area of about 0.9 chicks fledging per nest.
 Pedestrians watching from a distance of at least 75 m did not significantly affect nesting success.

 Habitat alteration has been implicated as the main threat to wood stork populations in the United States.
 In the Everglades, levee and drainage systems have caused the timing of water fluctuations to change, thus shifting the timing of nesting and consequently a decrease in population.